 - Satellite Phone – These are the easiest way to communicate to parties outside of the Comoros.
 There is also Internet available in some locations.

-- Proof of Return Ticket – travellers will not be allowed to enter the country without proof of a return ticket.
+- Proof of Return Ticket – Travellers will not be allowed to enter the country without proof of a return ticket.
 Make sure you have this on hand upon entrance.

 - Basic Health Supplies-Supplies like bandages and aspirin can be hard to come by in the Comoros, so be sure to pack them.